Back to Blog

 Father's Day will land.
 Your dad won't be there for it, and you'll get through it the way you've gotten through every other day since he died: imperfectly, one hour at a time, in whatever shape you're in.

 Eat what you want.
 Call who you want.
 Cry if it comes.
 Skip the barbecue if you need to.
 Tell a story about him to someone who'll listen.
 Or don't.
 There is no correct way to spend a holiday honoring a person you can no longer reach.
-There's only whatever way lets you close your eyes on Sunday night and know you survived another one.
+There's only whatever way lets you close your eyes on Sunday night and know you survived it.
 And you will.

 First Father's Day without dad: how to get through it | When I Die Files